patractlabs/substrate-contracts-book/docs/redspot/guides/runtime-environment.md

 ## Extending RSE

 You can extend RSE through some plug-ins and add some additional properties or methods to RSE.
 For example, the `@redspot/patract` plugin extends RSE and provides examples of patract.
-When the patract plugin is introduced, you can access the patract instance in the following way.
+When a patract plugin is imported, you can access the patract instance in the following way.

 ```typescript
 import { patract } from 'redspot';